JenoDK/hilla-crm/OAUTH2_SETUP.md

 ## Properties

-Add your client properties to the application.yml, in my case I added src/main/resources/application-dev.yml and added it to [.gitignore](.gitignore).
+Add your client properties to the application.yml.
 Check [this article](https://www.callicoder.com/spring-boot-security-oauth2-social-login-part-1/#creating-oauth2-apps-for-social-login) to see how to set up these apps in facebook, google or github.

 Example: